Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Introduction

-The purpose of the present paper is to determine by a new method the inequivalent orthogonal webs on flat 3-dimensional Minkowski space, $\mathbb{E}^3_1$, whose adapted coordinate systems permit additive (resp. product) separation for the HJ equation for the geodesics (resp.
-KG equation) and to contrast our solution with previously known results.
+The purpose of the present paper is to determine by a new method the inequivalent orthogonal webs on flat 3-dimensional Minkowski space, $\mathbb{E}^3_1$, whose adapted coordinate systems permit additive (resp.\ product) separation for the Hamilton--Jacobi equation for the geodesics (resp.\ Klein--Gordon equation) and to contrast our solution with previously known results.
 The article is an extension of the work of Rajaratnam, McLenaghan and Valero \cite{Rajaratnam2016} who solved a similar problem for 2-dimensional Minkowski space $\mathbb{E}^2_1$ and de Sitter space $\mathrm{dS}_2$.
+McLenaghan and Valero have also used this method to obtain a classification of the orthogonal separable webs for 3-dimensional hyperbolic and de Sitter spaces \cite{Valero2019}.
+A classification of separable webs in these spacetimes could be used to solve boundary value problems whose geometries are adapted to one of these coordinate systems, or to study the integrability of Hamilton--Jacobi or Klein--Gordon equations when coupled to an external field.
+For example, in \cite{McLenaghan2020}, all separable webs that separate the Hamilton--Jacobi equation for a test charge moving in the electromagnetic field produced by a point particle are classified, and it is therein concluded that only the Cavendish-Coulomb field admits complete separation.

-The approach used is based on the theory of concircular tensors and warped products developed by Rajaratnam \cite{Rajaratnam2014}, Rajaratnam and McLenaghan \cite{Rajaratnam2014b,Rajaratnam2014a} and \cite{Rajaratnam2016} which is applicable to pseudo-Riemannian spaces of constant curvature.
+The approach used in this paper is based on the theory of concircular tensors and warped products developed by Rajaratnam~\cite{Rajaratnam2014} and Rajaratnam and McLenaghan \cite{Rajaratnam2014b,Rajaratnam2014a}.
+It is a~synthesis of the results of Kalnins~\cite{Kalnins1986b}, Crampin~\cite{Crampin2003} and Benenti \cite{Benenti2005b} that has been extended to include general pseudo-Riemannian spaces with application to pseudo-Riemannian spaces of constant curvature \cite{Rajaratnam2016,Valero2019}.
 This theory is derived from Eisenhart's \cite{Eisenhart1934} characterization of orthogonal separability by means of valence-two Killing tensors which have simple eigenvalues and orthogonally integrable eigendirections, called {\em characteristic Killing tensors}.
-We recall that a {\em Killing tensor} is a symmetric tensor $K_{ij}$ which satisfies the equation \cite{Eisenhart1934}
+We recall that a~{\em Killing tensor} is a symmetric tensor $K_{ij}$ which satisfies the equation \cite{Eisenhart1934}

 where $\nabla$ denotes the covariant derivative associated to the Levi-Civita connection of $g$.